 Online Therapy for Anxiety

-Anxiety doesn’t just live in your mind—and therapy doesn’t have to happen in an office.
+Anxiety doesn’t just live in your mind.
+And therapy doesn’t have to happen in an office.

 If you’ve tried to out-think your anxiety and it hasn’t worked, there’s a reason.